jshori/Jai-Istio-lab-1/vcluster-istio-canary-release-lab-Part-3.md

 This post tackles a real use case I mentioned in the first post.

 Here is the idea, with an everyday example.
 Imagine a company has an internal checkout service, and that checkout service needs to call a payment service to process an order.
-The team building the payment service wants to release a new version, but instead of switching every single call over at once, which is risky if something is broken, they do something safer: they let a small number of calls, say 5 out of every 100, quietly go to the new version, while the rest keep going to the version that already works fine.
+The team building the payment service wants to release a new version, but instead of switching every single call over at once, which is risky if something is broken, they do something safer.
+They let a small number of calls, say 5 out of every 100, quietly go to the new version, while the rest keep going to the version that already works fine.
 If the new version turns out to have a bug, the team can switch every call straight back to the old version in seconds, no code changes, no restarting anything, just flipping a setting.
 This is a common, everyday practice at real companies, and it has a name: a canary release.

 This kind of traffic, one internal service calling another internal service, all inside the same cluster, is sometimes called east-west traffic, as opposed to traffic coming in from outside the cluster, like a real customer's browser, which is called north-south traffic.
 This post is specifically about the east-west kind, splitting traffic between two internal services.
-I wanted to build it the same way as the last post: written entirely from inside an isolated tenant cluster, not directly on the shared host.

 ## The two building blocks: VirtualService and DestinationRule